natashagils/fitness-tracker/README.md

 ## Description
 This tracking app uses Node.js, Express.js, MongoDB and Mongoose.
 It is deployed on Heroku.
 The app has two pages: Exercise and Stats.
 User can move between them by typing the appropriate link (/exercise or /stats)

+## User Story

+As a user, I want to be able to view create and track daily workouts.
+I want to be able to log multiple exercises in a workout on a given day.
+I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.

+## Acceptance Criteria

+When the user loads the page, they should be given the option to create a new workout, or continue with their last workout.

+The user should be able to:

+  * Add exercises to a previous workout plan.

+  * Add new exercises to a new workout plan.

+  * View multiple the combined weight of multiple exercises on the `stats` page.

 ## Live site:
 - https://uoft-fitness-app.herokuapp.com/exercise
 - https://uoft-fitness-app.herokuapp.com/stats